taokann/WeBash/README.md

 #### Properly stop the container :
 `bash stop.sh docker`

+## Free software
+All WeBash software and source code is free and open-source software (*free* refers to freedom, not price), and is under the GNU General Public License.
+For more info see 'LICENSE' file in repo.

 ## Get involved
 You can contribute to WeBash by offering new commands to it.
 Clone the repo, then send a pull request with your amazing new command !